 Brian C. Trinque, Ph.D.

 Brian Trinque has a Ph.D. in organic chemistry and focuses his practice on patent law in the pharmaceutical and chemical arts.
-He has worked with many clients on developing and managing patent portfolios focusing on all aspects of pharmaceutical development, including initial filings on novel chemical entities, as well as secondary filings directed toward salt forms, prodrugs, polymorph crystal forms, metabolites, formulations, administration routes, combination therapies, dosages, etc. He also has experience with technologies outside of the pharmaceutical arts, including process chemistry, polymer and material chemistry, electronic displays, fuel cell technology, biofuels, nutraceuticals, and food products.
+He has worked with many clients on developing and managing patent portfolios focusing on all aspects of pharmaceutical development, including initial filings on novel chemical entities, as well as secondary filings directed toward salt forms, prodrugs, polymorph crystal forms, metabolites, formulations, administration routes, combination therapies, dosages, etc. Brian also has experience in biotechnological areas, such as viral delivery technologies, including lentiviral and AAV delivery technologies, and gene therapy technologies, including gene replacement and gene editing technologies.
+He also has experience with technologies outside of the pharmaceutical arts, including process chemistry, polymer and material chemistry, electronic displays, fuel cell technology, biofuels, nutraceuticals, and food products.
 His clients range from Fortune 500 companies to start-ups and universities, and he has built a number of patent portfolios for start-up companies that were acquired by larger pharmaceutical companies.

-Brian was elected to the firm's Executive Committee in 2018, and is also the Partner in Charge of the Lathrop GPM Boston office.
+Brian leads the firm’s Chemical and Pharmaceutical Patent Prosecution Practice.
+He was elected to the firm's Executive Committee in 2018, and is also the Partner in Charge of the Lathrop GPM Boston office.

 Brian has written frequently on patent law, and regularly lectures on recent decisions on life science patent cases from the Federal Circuit.